Updated on Apr 23, 2018

-In this tutorial we will review what inode count is and two methods on how to check the inode count via your cPanel and a command line.
+In this tutorial, we will review what inode count is and two methods on how to check the inode count via your cPanel and our specifically made for this job tool.

-In order to maintain high performance and to provide our clients with enough inode count we from FastComet provide our clients with 500,000 inode count even on our shared hosting packages.
+In order to maintain high performance and to provide our clients with enough inodes, we from FastComet provide our clients with up to 500,000 inodes with our shared hosting packages.

-In this step we will review how to check the inode count via cPanel and command line.
+In this step, we will review how to check the inode count via cPanel .

-• If you are using our shared hosting packages the inode count can be easily checked via the cPanel>Stats column which is placed at the left side of the page.
+If you are using our shared hosting packages, the inode count can be easily checked via the cPanel's Stats column which is placed on the right side of the page.
 At the Stats column check the File Usage row.
-On the left side of the slash ( / ) is indicated the inode usage for the account and on the right side of the slash character the numbers indicate the maximum allowed inode usage for the account.
-The first number indicates how many inodes your account is using, and the second number indicates the maximum number of inodes allowed for your account.
-In our example image you can see that we are using 182,290 out of 450,000 maximum allowed.
+On the left side of the slash ( / ) is indicated the inode usage for the account and on the right side of the slash character, the numbers indicate the maximum allowed inode usage for the account. in other words, the first number indicates how many inodes your account is using, and the second number indicates the maximum number of inodes allowed for your account.
+In our example image, you can see that we are using 71,992 out of 350,000 maximum allowed for the ScaleRight package.

-The execution this command could take some time if you have a large number of files.
+The execution of this command could take additional time if you have a large number of files.

-If you exceed the inode count or you are close to reach the maximum you should check the most common causes for the high inode usage:
+If you are at the inode count limit or you are close to reaching it, you should have already be notified by our Observer Monitoring System.
+This means that you should check the most common causes for the high inode usage: